sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 # Pre-Trained Watson NLP Models

 ## Step 1.
-Generate the testing data
+Generate the data for custom PII

 1. Generate the sample data set for Name, credit card number and social security number using faker library.